DataDog/documentation/content/en/security/application_security/code_security/_index.md

 ## Enabling code security vulnerability detection

-To enable code security vulnerability detection capability, set the `DD_IAST_ENABLED` environment variable to `true` in your application configuration, and restart your service.
+To enable the code security vulnerability detection capability, set the `DD_IAST_ENABLED` environment variable to `true` in your application configuration, and restart your service.

 For detailed steps, see [Enabling code security vulnerability detection][2].